 Leeds is a member of the Russell Group of research-intensive universities .
 We're in the top 100 universities for academic reputation in the QS World University Rankings 2018.

-We are a member of the Russell Group of research-intensive universities.
-Whichever subject you choose to study, research will be at the heart of your learning and youll be close to breakthroughs that are having a real impact in the world.
-Youll be learning about discoveries as they are happening sometimes even before theyve been published.
+Youll learn about discoveries as they are happening sometimes even before theyve been published.
+Whichever subject you choose to study, research will be at the heart of your learning.
+Youll be close to breakthroughs that are having a real impact in the world.

 How will you learn?

-Regular and structured meetings will aid you not only to do well in your degree, but also to become a more confident, articulate and highly employable graduate.
+To help you get the most out of your time at Leeds, from the moment you arrive a personal tutor will support your academic and personal development.
+Regular and structured meetings will help you not only to do well in your degree, but also to become a more confident, articulate and highly employable graduate.